SiFi-CC/G4Simulation/README.md

 If this flag is used, the detector and mask are constructed in a singe-dimensional mode along x-axis

+**Parameter -detshift**

+Two values (X and Y direction) which determine the shift of the detector with respect to the center of mask.
+If one value is inserted - the shift will be applied only in X direction.

 ### H-matrix calculation